Attumm/redis-dict/README.md

 * Dictionary-like interface: Use familiar Python dictionary syntax to interact with Redis.
 * Data Type Support: Comprehensive support for various data types, including strings, integers, floats, booleans, lists, dictionaries, sets, and tuples.
 * Pipelining support: Use pipelines for batch operations to improve performance.
-* Expiration support: Set expiration times for keys using context managers.
+* Expiration Support: Enables the setting of expiration times either globally or individually per key, through the use of context managers.
 * Efficiency and Scalability: RedisDict is designed for use with large datasets and is optimized for efficiency.
 It retrieves only the data needed for a particular operation, ensuring efficient memory usage and fast performance.
 * Namespace Management: Provides simple and efficient namespace handling to help organize and manage data in Redis, streamlining data access and manipulation.
 * Distributed Computing: With its ability to seamlessly connect to other instances or servers with access to the same Redis instance, RedisDict enables easy distributed computing.